benbjurstrom/pgvector-scout/README.md

 composer require benbjurstrom/pgvector-scout
 ```

-### 2. Publish the scout config and the package config:
+#### 2. Publish the scout config and the package config:
 ```bash
 php artisan vendor:publish --tag="scout-config"
 php artisan vendor:publish --tag="pgvector-scout-config"
 ```

 This is the contents of the published `pgvector-scout.php` config file.
-By default it contains 3 different indexes, one for OpenAI, one for Gemini, and one for testing.
+By default it contains 3 different indexes, one for OpenAI, one for Google Gemini, and one for testing.
 The rest of this guide will use the OpenAI index as an example.

 ```php
 return [